DiscoverAI/snake/README.md

 [![CircleCI](https://circleci.com/gh/DiscoverAI/snake.svg?style=svg)](https://circleci.com/gh/DiscoverAI/snake)

 A [re-frame](https://github.com/Day8/re-frame) Snake game for the browser.
 Interact with your keyboard or with its api.
+You can see a running version of this at https://discoverai-snake-live.herokuapp.com/.

 The purpose of this game is to be used as a test bed for running Reinforcement Learning algorithms.